 If you are looking for a plant that you don’t have to baby, spreads over time to form a lovely, low carpet, and produces pink starry flowers, look no further than English stonecrop (Sedum anglicum).
 These plants are in the Crassulaceae family of succulents.
 English stone crop establishes easily from bare root and requires little extra care to root and grow.
 These minimal care plants have even been used in living roofs, composed of hardy, tolerant plants that insulate and provide durable protection.

-English stonecrop is a ground hugging form that tends to spread out stems and root at internodes.
+English stonecrop is a ground hugging form that tends to spread out stems and roots at internodes.
 Over time a small patch of English stonecrop can become a large, dense mat.
-The flowers are on short stalks, star shaped and white or blushed pink.
+The flowers are on short stalks, star-shaped, and white or blushed pink.
 The blooms are very attractive to bees and hoverflies as well as certain species of ants.

 How to Grow English Stonecrop Sedum